-Advisory Committee meetings take place at least once every 6 months for PhD students and at least once every 3 months for MD/PhD students.
+Advisory Committee meetings take place at least once every 6 months for PhD students.
+It is expected that the frequency of meetings for the MD/PhD student could vary depending on progress, but that on average, meetings will be held approximately quarterly three times per year given the expedited time to the PhD graduation and reintegration into the MD track.
 The first meeting takes place before the end of the fall term of the third year for PhD students and before the end of the fall term for the first year for MD/PhD students.
-Each meeting must be scheduled with the aid of the PIN Education Coordinator and dates of the meetings must be recorded in the Student Progress form.
-Research Proposal or Progress Reports must be provided to the Advisory Committee 3 business days prior to the scheduled meeting.
+Each meeting can be scheduled with the aid of the PIN Education Coordinator.
+Dates of the meetings must be recorded in the Student Progress form.
+Research Proposal or Progress Reports should be provided to the Advisory Committee members 5 business days prior to the scheduled meeting to allow for time to read the updates/progress.